lucassuryana/CppND-Route-Planning-Project/README.md

 ## Compiling and running

-To compile and run the project, you can follow these steps:
+To compile and run the project after installing all the required dependencies, you can follow these steps:

 ![Alt Text](media/compile_run.gif)

+Once you manage to compile and run the project, you can change the start and end nodes to see different results.